Omjoa001/Web_Prosjekt/kazoot/README.md

 This QuizApp is running on "localserver:3000"
 In order to reach this QuizApp on the localserver:3000, it is necessary to complete the steps described below.

 It is necessary to be in the right folder/path while using the terminal.
-By right folder, it means where the code is downloaded.
+The right folder is where the code is downloaded.

 First, start the server by installing the dependecies by using a terminal.